MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 When the Wand is dropped, the value of *Get Equipped At* changes to "None."
 This causes the *Equal* and *If* nodes to output "true."
 This triggers the *Set Variable: Object* node which turns the value of the *startGlowVFX* object variable to "false."
 This once again triggers the nodes in the **Networking startMagic** node group and turns off the particle effect--*vfx_wand_ethereal_persistent_02--*that's the value of the *PersistantVFX* object variable.

+Suggestions for experimentation with the script

+- Create different effects that could be triggered when one of the existing Equippables is picked up and held.
+- Create new Equippables that could use some of the existing effects.
+For example, certain types of fireworks could use the "sparkle" effects that are currently used by the Wand.
+- Create different effects and behaviors for a new Equippable that could be triggered when the Equippable is held and the left mouse button (PC) or controller button (Quest 2) is pressed.
+For example, instead of a Wand, you could have a fishing rod that casts out a lure when you press the button.
+- Think about the difference between having an object move right into its "read for action" state when picked up (for example, the Drill) and having an object that starts off in "waiting" mode and moves into "ready for action" mode after the attendee clicks (for example, the Tablet).
+Make objects that take advantage of both approaches.